 The search for oil has been forefront in the minds of explorers in Atlantic Canada for almost 200 years.

 Newfoundland and Labrador’s potential for further growth as an oil & gas jurisdiction remains strong.

-East Coast Canada currently has three stable, producing offshore oil projects.
+East Coast Canada currently has four producing offshore oil projects.

-East Coast Canada’s upcoming oil project, the Hebron oilfield, is scheduled to draw first oil in 2017.
+East Coast Canada’s most recent oil project, the Hebron oilfield, produced first oil November 27, 2017.